-- The full legal name, address, last four digits of the social security number, and relationship of each beneficiary along with the property bequeathed to each.
+- The full legal name, address, last four digits of the social security number, and the relationship of each beneficiary along with the property bequeathed to each.

-- Notarization is an additional option
+- Notarization is an additional option.

-To ensure your wishes are completely and accurately followed, having a Georgia estate planning attorney assist you is the best course of action.
+To ensure your personal wishes are completely and accurately followed, having a Georgia estate planning attorney assist you is the best course of action.
 They may be able to suggest things you had not considered for your Will and will certainly ensure the document has all the necessary elements.